RGPhD/e2/p4/README.md

 + Production URL: <http://p4.robelyngarcia.me>

 ## Outside resources
-+ Photo courtesy of The WBA and Lightning Ned Mitchell.
++ Photo courtesy of The WBA and Lightning N. Mitchell.
 Retrieved from <https://www.wbathevision.com/VISION/wp-content/uploads/WBA.png>.

 ## Notes for instructor
 + I added links to P2, P3 and WBA Trivia Challenge in the Navigation Menu.